A Core Model for Choreographic Programming: References

 We could define our amendment procedure in different ways, e.g., by propagating selections from a process to another as a chain, rather than from one process to all the others.
 This would not influence our results.

-\smallpar{Extensions of MC.} Our focus was to define a minimal version of MC ensuring Turing completeness.
-However, MC is an interesting basis for the development of a choreographic programming model based on direct process references, rather than channels.
-Many of the additional features given in the original presentation of CC could be ported to MC, e.g., the possibility to start new processes at runtime and asynchronous message queues~\cite{CM13}.
-We conjecture that all our results apply also to the asynchronous case, leaving these additions as future work.

-\smallpar{Actors and Turing completeness.} The fact that processes communicate by referring to the name of each other in our model recalls actor systems, where communications happen via process references, too.
-However, notable differences wrt how actor systems typically work are that communications in MC are synchronous and inputs specify the intended sender we wish to receive from.
-The first difference is just for the sake simplicity: it would be easy to introduce asynchrony in MC by using the technique exposed in~\cite{CM13}.
-The second difference arises because MC is a choreography calculus, and communication primitives in choreographies typically express both sender and receiver.
+\smallpar{Actors and Asynchrony.} Processes in SP communicate by using direct references to each other, recalling actor systems.
+However, there are notable differences: communications are synchronous and inputs specify the intended sender.
+The first difference comes from minimality: asynchrony would add possible behaviours to CC, which are unnecessary to establish Turing completeness.
+We leave an investigation of asynchrony in CC to future work.
+The second difference arises because CC is a choreography calculus, and communication primitives in choreographies typically express both sender and receiver.

-Previous work investigated the expressive power of actor systems wrt computability~\cite{BJLZ14}.
-The approach followed therein is based on the interplay between name restriction in process calculi and recursive procedures.
-Our development is still based on concurrent processes, but instead of name restrictions we use memory cells at processes, inspired by the URM, as mentioned above.